2019 Brazilian Grand Prix: Race

 Max Verstappen maintained his lead down into the first corner, while just behind, Lewis Hamilton overtook Sebastian Vettel for second.
 Apart from a few minor changes in the midfield, and Charles Leclerc steadily making upwards progress from fourteenth on the grid, the order remained generally stable for the first few laps.
 On lap 9 Daniel Ricciardo attempted an overtake on Kevin Magnussen, but Ricciardo locked his tyres, causing a collision which resulted in Magnussen going into a spin and Ricciardo suffering damage to his front wing.
 Ricciardo was later given a five-second time penalty for the incident.
 By lap 11 Leclerc had made his way up to sixth place.

 By lap 18 the soft tyres were generally running out of life with Sergio Pérez the first to stop the following lap.
 On lap 20 Mercedes pitted Hamilton, hoping to undercut Verstappen.
 The next lap, Red Bull pitted Verstappen to try to cover off Hamilton.
 The pit stop broke the record for fastest pit stop with a time of 1.82 seconds, beating the previous time of 1.88 seconds which was made during the 2019 German Grand Prix.
+This was beaten by Norris and his crew at McLaren during the 2023 Qatar Grand Prix.
 As Verstappen exited the pits the Williams of Robert Kubica pulled out in front of him, forcing the Red Bull to take evasive action; this resulted in Verstappen losing time and falling behind Hamilton.
 Verstappen and Hamilton quickly passed Leclerc, before Verstappen overtook Hamilton into turn 1.
 The two then passed Alexander Albon, Valtteri Bottas, and Vettel, who all pitted.
 At this point in the race, the cars outside the top six ran: Pierre Gasly, Kimi Räikkönen, Antonio Giovinazzi, and Sergio Pérez rounding out the top ten.

 Over the next dozen of laps the wind started to pick up in speed.
 On lap 42 Bottas pitted for hard tyres, with his teammate, Hamilton, pitting two laps later to go onto the mediums.
 On lap 45 Verstappen pitted to prevent the undercut attempt from Hamilton.
 Further back, Bottas was unable to find a way past the Ferrari of Leclerc.
 Bottas retired on lap 52 with a hydraulics problem.
 His stopped car was adjudged to need a safety car to retrieve, initiating a round of pit stops.
 Hamilton was told to do the opposite of Verstappen, and so Hamilton stayed out whereas Verstappen pitted.